digitalocean/terraform-provider-digitalocean/docs/resources/droplet.md

    installation errors (i.e. OS not supported) are ignored.
 To prevent it from being installed, set to `false`.
 To make installation errors fatal, explicitly set it to `true`.
+* `graceful_shutdown` (Optional) - A boolean indicating whether the droplet should be gracefully shut down before it is deleted.

 ~> **NOTE:** If you use `volume_ids` on a Droplet, Terraform will assume management over the full set volumes for the instance, and treat additional volumes as a drift.
 For this reason, `volume_ids` must not be mixed with external `digitalocean_volume_attachment` resources for a given instance.